Mitchell T. Rozanski: Archbishop of St. Louis

 Ronzanki is the Grand Prior of the USA Northern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

-In May 2023, Rozanski announced All Things New, a plan to reduce the number of parishes in the archdiocese from 178 to 134 with closures and mergers.
+In May 2023, Rozanski announced "All Things New", a plan to reduce the number of parishes in the archdiocese from 178 to 134 with closures and mergers.
 Seven parishes filed appeals in August 2023 with the Dicastery for the Clergy in Rome, which decided to accept appeals from two parishes.
-The Dicastery in June 2024 rejected the appeals from the two parishes.
+The Dicastery rejected the appeals from the two parishes a year later.